-In discussions at meetings, in decision-making and in communications, Council and Committee members are expected to observe the highest standards of impartiality, integrity and objectivity.
-So long as they continue to serve on the Council or Committee, members cannot, by their actions or behaviour, divest themselves of their role.
-If a Council or Committee member becomes aware of matters regarding another member that might be of concern or might affect their ability to perform their duties as a Council or Committee member, they should seek the advice of the President, Chair of the Committee or the Registrar.
+In discussions at meetings of the Council and its Advisory Committees, in decision-making and in communications, Council and Committee members are expected to observe the highest standards of impartiality, integrity and objectivity.
+So long as they continue to serve on the Council, members of Council cannot, by their actions or behaviour, divest themselves of their role.
+If a Council member becomes aware of matters regarding another Council member that might be of concern or might affect their ability to perform their duties as a Council member, they should seek the advice of the President.

 Council members and Advisory Committee members on assuming office will be asked to sign an acknowledgement that they have received and read the Code of Conduct and that they agree to abide by the principles set out therein.
-On an annual basis, Council and Committee members will be required to re-confirm their commitment to the principles set down in the Code of Conduct.
+On an annual basis, Council members will be required to re-confirm their commitment to the principles set down in the Code of Conduct.